skylon07/SolverPro/README.md

 Installing Solver Pro is easy!
 Just follow the instructions for your operating system below:

 ### macOS
-1. Download the latest release for Solver Pro [here](https://github.com/skylon07/SolverPro/releases/latest/download/SolverPro.tgz)
+1. Download the [latest release](https://github.com/skylon07/SolverPro/releases/latest/download/SolverPro.tgz) for Solver Pro
 2. Double-click the `SolverPro.tgz` file to decompress it
 3. (First run only) Right-click the `SolverPro` application and click `Open`, then click `[Open]` again
    - If you're wondering what that security prompt was, [here's some info on that](#why-does-my-mac-say-that-solver-pro-is-an-application-downloaded-from-the-internet-is-it-dangerous)
 4. Double-click the `SolverPro` application to run it!

 ### Windows
-1. Download the latest release for Solver Pro [here](https://github.com/skylon07/SolverPro/releases/latest/download/SolverPro.exe)
+1. Download the [latest release](https://github.com/skylon07/SolverPro/releases/latest/download/SolverPro.exe) for Solver Pro
 2. Double-click the `SolverPro.exe` executable to run it!

 ### Build from source